gioblu/Cape/README.md

 -  All advertising materials mentioning features or use of this software must display the following acknowledgement:
-   This product includes Cape developed by Giovanni Blu Mitolo.
+   "Secured by Cape encryption, Giovanni Blu Mitolo 2012-2016"

--  Neither the name of the <organization> nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+-  Neither the name of Cape nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 This software is provided by the copyright holders and contributors "as is" and any express or implied warranties, including, but not limited to, the